camoverride/emotion-detector/README.md

 Several options to run this locally:

 - `export FLASK_APP=app.py && flask run`

+Or:

 - `gunicorn -b 127.0.0.1:8080 -k flask_sockets.worker app:app`

+Or pull it from Docker hub (this will automatically pull the image if it doesn't exist locally):

 - `docker run -e PYTHONUNBUFFERED=0 -p 5000:5000 face-app`

+Or build it yourself from Docker (choose the right verson #):

+- `docker build -t camoverride/face-app:v1.11 .`

 To run the model server, which this application depends on, you need to visit [this repo](https://github.com/camoverride/tf_models_serving)

 ## Deploy it

-Build and deploy a new version on GCP:
+Build and deploy a new version on GCP (modify this file with your own credentials):

 - `source deploy.sh`